juliazhuvaka/Kharkiv_DevOps_ext_2019Q4_2020Q1/module6/task6.4/readme.md

 Task 6.4

-1. 2 cycles, that asks user to write word "quit"
+1. 2 cycles, that asks a user to write the word "quit"

 ![1 1](https://user-images.githubusercontent.com/58468159/74025420-93237b00-49ac-11ea-9806-7a316430755d.jpg)